Child Protection FAQ's

 In Nova Scotia, there are government or other agencies whose job is to make sure children are protected from harm, abuse and neglect.
 Their job is also to see that children are kept with their families whenever that is possible and best for the children.

-In most of the province of Nova Scotia, the name of the agency that looks after child protection matters is called the Department of Community Services.
+In most of the province of Nova Scotia, the name of the agency that looks after child protection matters is called the Department of Opportunities and Social Development.
 The private agency looking after child protection matters in Mi'kmaw communities is called Mi'kmaw Family and Children's Services.

 Child protection services are about protecting children under 19 from abuse and/or neglect while making every effort to keep families together.